 These are the building blocks you need to begin to rank higher and stay there.
 Stupid Simple SEO helps you to create and build up that foundation.
 Google will only continue to give points for being reputable, so if you haven’t started beefing up your DA (domain authority) and building backlinks, now’s the time to get started.

 Mike explains how to build your authority by boosting your DA through backlinks and other reputable practices.
 With his template, I’ve had quotes I’ve submitted featured on some of the biggest financial sites, including Forbes, Mint, BankRate, ChooseFI, and more!

 What does Stupid Simple SEO include?

-There are four main phases in the teachable course with subsections, as well as bonus content:
+Once you login to the course, you’ll see there are four main phases in the teachable course with subsections, as well as bonus content: